tuyunbin/tuyunbin.github.io/_pages/about.md

 # 🔥 News
+- 2025.09: A paper is accepted by NeurIPS 2025.
+Congrats to Junxi Chen!
 - 2025.05: A paper is accepted by ACL 2025 Findings (long paper).
 Congrats to Yi Li!
 - 2025.04: I will be serving as an Area Chair for ACM MM 2025.
 - 2025.04: I will be serving as an Area Chair for EMNLP 2025.